kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 <a name="build-pages"></a>
 ## Step 1: Add the JavaScript Detection &amp; Fallback Code to HTML Pages
-We need to create our web pages and include references to both a `.css` file and some more `.js` files.
-We're not going to review any of the Tipue-related files we just discussed as they don't play a role in the JSS/CSS detection process, but these other files do play a role:
+We need to create web pages that include references to both a `.css` file and two more `.js` files.
+We're not going to review any of the Tipue-related files we just discussed as they don't play a role in the JS detection process, but these other files do play a role:

 * index.html
 * search.html